Blizzard/node-rdkafka/README.md

     // This makes subsequent consumes read from that topic. consumer.subscribe(['librdtesting-01']);

-    // Read one message every 1000 seconds setInterval(function() {
+    // Read one message every 1000 milliseconds setInterval(function() {
       consumer.consume(1);
     }, 1000);